 Strengths Insightful, deeply Challenges ☐ Need fulfillment reflective ☐ Independent, need space and time ☐ Organized ☐ Too idealistic ☐ Principled ☐ May stubbornly hold to values or own ☐ Imaginative, ideas original May second-guess decisions Committed Easily disrupted by others' Task-oriented needs ☐ Big-picture thinker Recommendations s.
 Consider each and select the ones you think would work Your Preferred Environment Fits with your interests and deeply held values and allothat you are doing meaningful work that makes a positive state. ows you to be proud of what you produce.
 You need to feel itive difference in people's lives.
-Provides you with the time and space to think, plan an and determined, you work hard to do your best and of d complete your work to your own high standards.
-Industrious ten exceed expectations.
-Allows you to be largely autonomous, with lots of cont or with a small, trusted group of colleagues, in a considerable of the contract of the rol over your tasks and projects.
-You work best independently derate, tension-free work environment. like to be planned and organized, and you prefer an efficient ersonalize your work and develop unique solutions.
+Provides you with the time and space to think, plan and complete your work to your own high standards.
+Industrious and determined, you work hard to do your best and often exceed expectations.
+Allows you to be largely autonomous, with lots of control over your tasks and projects.
+You work best independently or with a small, trusted group of colleagues, in a considerate, tension-free work environment. like to be planned and organized, and you prefer an efficient ersonalize your work and develop unique solutions.
 You want and ability to make sense of complex ideas.
 Appreciates your devotion, sense of purpose and caref ul consideration.
 For Growth and Development Use your strengths to size up a situation and create an deadlines for each major step.
 Don't allow yourself to g overall plan.
 Fill in the key facts and goals, along with get mired down by unimportant details or delayed by your ur eye on the priorities and manage your time efficiently. creative, may not always be feasible.
 Solicit opinions, tr at the facts before making decisions.
 You may realize t without giving them proper consideration.
 Your ideas, while y to be open-minded about other views and take a closer look that your way is not necessarily the best - or only - solution available.
 Learn to delegate.
 You're motivated to help others, but t attempting to do everything yourself can lead to stress, fatigue and even anger.
 Take advantage of the expertise around you.
 Give tasks to others whose interests or skills are stronger than yours in certain areas.
 For example, you could hand off detail-oriented or repetitive tasks to a colleague.